Giovanni Guidetti

 Giovanni Guidetti (born 20 September 1972) is an Italian volleyball coach.
-He is the current coach for Canada women's national volleyball team.
-He has been coaching Turkish team Vakıfbank Spor Kulübü since 2008.
+He is the current coach for the Canada women's national volleyball team.
+He has been coaching the Turkish team Vakıfbank Spor Kulübü since 2008.
 He coached the Turkey women's national team between 2017 and 2022.

 Career

 Guidetti coached from 1995 until 1998 the team Volley 2000 Spezzano in his hometown.
 In 1997, the team was promoted to the Italian Women's League Serie A. For this success, he was awarded the title "Coach of the Year."
 Between 1997 and 2000, he served as the vice coach of the Italy women's national volleyball team.
 During this period, he took part in the 1998 World Championship in Japan and at the 2000 Summer Olympics in Sydney.

 After his function at the United States Professional Volleyball League (USPV) in the 2000–01 season, he returned to Italy as coach of Vicenza Volley.
 He coached the US women's national B-team and the Bulgaria women's national team.

 In the season 2003-04, he was the coach of Pallavolo Modena.
 Afterwards, he transferred to Chieri Volley, where he was named in 2004 again the "Coach of the Year" and won the Women's CEV Cup in 2005.
 In April 2006, he became the head coach of the Germany women's national team.
 Since 2008, Guidetti acts as the coach of the Turkish team Vakıfbank.

 Guidetti won the gold medal at the 2013 Club World Championship, coaching Vakıfbank Istanbul.

 Between 2015 and 2016, Guidetti coached the Netherlands women's national volleyball team, leading them to silver in the 2015 European championship, bronze in the 2016 Grand Prix, and fourth in the 2016 Summer Olympics.
 He left the Dutch squad in late 2016, hoping to live full-time in Istanbul, and took up the coaching job for the Turkish national team.